parkerluxu/awesome-Analog-IC-Design-Automation/README.md

 Collect by Xupengkai Lu (student of Institute of Computing Technology, Chinese Academy of Sciences)

-Any advices and suggestions can be provided by creating by issues or contact me for email luxupengkai21s@ict.ac.cn
+Any advice and suggestion can be provided by creating by issues or contact me for email luxupengkai21s@ict.ac.cn